nazarepiedady/svelte-docs-pt/documentation/docs/04-compiler-and-api/02-client-side-component-api.md

 ---
-title: 'API de Componente do Lado do Cliente'
+title: 'API - Componente do Lado do Cliente'
 ---

 ## Criando um Componente